Khoatruong1412/Tennis_match_prediction/README.md

 - High standard deviation due to outliers.

 ## Challenge
-- There are not enough features such as players' injuries, playstyles
+- There are not enough features such as players' injuries, playstyles, etc. that can affect the result of the match.